2021 Eventtech Landscape for Online Experiences

 Your attendee’s time and attention are at a premium.
 Either by helping you grow your community, hone your message or improve the design of your event to keep it on brand, these tools help engineer and deploy a marketing campaign for maximum reach.
 Splash is one of the industry leaders in this category, and their recent collaboration with Zoom helps organizers turn straightforward video calls into a special event experience.

 As online events become more and more sophisticated, the world of Eventtech continues to grow.
 This category groups lots of tools that represent new areas of the field and don’t really fit into the other categories.
 They include tools like Explori, which helps event organizers analyse data from their productions, and PlanA Earth, which measures the environmental impact of your online event.
 Each of these tools offers new ways for event organizers to augment and enhance the work that they do.
 Watch this space, as we expect this category to not only grow, but also products from this category to branch off into entirely new segments of Eventtech!
+HAMILTON inSIGHT is another player that offers lead capture solutions, especially for big events.

 The Bottom Line